Software testing: Black-box testing

 Component interface testing is a variation of black-box testing, with the focus on the data values beyond just the related actions of a subsystem component.
 The practice of component interface testing can be used to check the handling of data passed between various units, or subsystem components, beyond full integration testing between those units.
-The data being passed can be considered as "message packets" and the range or data types can be checked, for data generated from one unit, and tested for validity before being passed into another unit.
+The data being passed can be considered as "message packets" and the range or data types can be checked for data generated from one unit and tested for validity before being passed into another unit.
 One option for interface testing is to keep a separate log file of data items being passed, often with a timestamp logged to allow analysis of thousands of cases of data passed between units for days or weeks.
 Tests can include checking the handling of some extreme data values while other interface variables are passed as normal values.
 Unusual data values in an interface can help explain unexpected performance in the next unit.

 Visual testing

-The aim of visual testing is to provide developers with the ability to examine what was happening at the point of software failure by presenting the data in such a way that the developer can easily find the information she or he requires, and the information is expressed clearly.
+The aim of visual testing is to provide developers with the ability to examine what was happening at the point of software failure by presenting the data in such a way that the developer can easily find the information he or she requires, and the information is expressed clearly.

 At the core of visual testing is the idea that showing someone a problem (or a test failure), rather than just describing it, greatly increases clarity and understanding.
 Visual testing, therefore, requires the recording of the entire test process – capturing everything that occurs on the test system in video format.
 Output videos are supplemented by real-time tester input via picture-in-a-picture webcam and audio commentary from microphones.

 Visual testing provides a number of advantages.
-The quality of communication is increased drastically because testers can show the problem (and the events leading up to it) to the developer as opposed to just describing it and the need to replicate test failures will cease to exist in many cases.
-The developer will have all the evidence she or he requires of a test failure and can instead focus on the cause of the fault and how it should be fixed.
+The quality of communication is increased drastically because testers can show the problem (and the events leading up to it) to the developer as opposed to just describing it, and the need to replicate test failures will cease to exist in many cases.
+The developer will have all the evidence he or she requires of a test failure and can instead focus on the cause of the fault and how it should be fixed.

-Ad hoc testing and exploratory testing are important methodologies for checking software integrity, because they require less preparation time to implement, while the important bugs can be found quickly.
-In ad hoc testing, where testing takes place in an improvised, impromptu way, the ability of the tester(s) to base testing off documented methods and then improvise variations of those tests can result in more rigorous examination of defect fixes.
-However, unless strict documentation of the procedures are maintained, one of the limits of ad hoc testing is lack of repeatability.
+Ad hoc testing and exploratory testing are important methodologies for checking software integrity because they require less preparation time to implement, while the important bugs can be found quickly.
+In ad hoc testing, where testing takes place in an improvised impromptu way, the ability of the tester(s) to base testing off documented methods and then improvise variations of those tests can result in a more rigorous examination of defect fixes.
+However, unless strict documentation of the procedures is maintained, one of the limits of ad hoc testing is lack of repeatability.